Last updated 21 November 2016

-More than 50,000 people have arrived on Italian shores since January 2016, the majority disembarking at Sicilian ports.
-During the same period, 2,859 people have died during the perilous sea crossing through the Central Mediterranean.
-In Sicily MSF is offering Psychological First Aid at the arrival spots for the second year in a row.
+More than 167,200 people have arrived on Italian shores since January 2016, the majority (70 per cent) disembarking at Sicilian ports.
+During the same period, 4,139 people have died during the perilous sea crossing through the Central Mediterranean.
+The Italian reception system for asylum seekers has been put under strain and is not always fulfilling minimum standards.
+According to the Italian Ministry of Interior, there were more than 158,000 people hosted in reception centers as of September 2016.

 In the Northern city of Gorizia, MSF is providing medical care and shelter to the hundreds of asylum seekers not immediately able to access the institutional reception system.